codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 1. Continue with [Step 2: Set up GitOps Git account](#step-2-set-up-gitops-git-account).

 ### Step 2: Set up GitOps Git account
-As the first step in installing the Hybrid GitOps Runtime, define details for your Git provider and account.
+Define details for your Git provider and account.

 1. Select the **Git provider** from the list.
 1. Define the **API URL** for the Git provider you selected, as one of the following: